 - Your Risk for Depression Gets Higher

 According to a study conducted at the Virginia Commonwealth University, those who have had partners that have broken up with them, have cheated on them, or have hit them are twice as likely to experience depressive episodes and anxiety than those who have experienced a normal loss.
 This is due to the fact that the person may have a lower self-esteem or feel devalued after a breakup or a destructive relationship.

 - Your Thinking Isn’t As Clear

 Heartbreak has the ability to cloud your thinking and create a lack of self-control.
-One study conducted at Florida State University demonstrated that individuals dealing with social exclusion are less likely to control themselves when it came to choices such as eating healthy food rather than unhealthy food or forcing themselves to follow through on a difficult task.
+One study conducted at Florida State University demonstrated that individuals dealing with social exclusion are less likely to control themselves when it came to choices such as eating healthy foods rather than unhealthy foods or forcing themselves to follow through on a difficult task.
 Another study conducted at Case Western Reserve University demonstrated that those dealing with social exclusion performed worse on IQ tests than individuals who did not anticipate being socially excluded.